barmfield/100-days-of-ml-code/log.md

 getting meaningful answers.
 I look forward to combining numpy and pandas with matplotlib to create visualizations that I can share with others, and which I can use to communicate results.

+### Day 5: January 7th, 2019

+**Today's Progress**: I spent today reviewing pandas, and then moved onto matplotlib and the plotting functions of pandas.
+I finally learned how to plot a stock chart directly from pandas, and am shocked at how difficult I was making it for myself in earlier exercises.
+Sharpening the ax is starting to pay off!